RasppleII/a2server/docs/ivanx/a2server_commands.md

 Once logged in, you can enter the following commands.

-(If any of these yield \"command not found\", refresh the command list by typing `a2server-setup`, answering \"no\" to all prompts if you like.)
+(If any of these yield "command not found", refresh the command list by typing `a2server-setup`, answering "no" to all prompts if you like.)

 ```